-UMBC-Shady Grove works very closely with Student Disability Services on the main campus to provide services for registered students with disabilities.
-Students with physical or learning disabilities who request accommodation services must register with Student Disability Services as soon as possible.
-Applications are available at umbc.edu/shadygrove/accommodations.
+UMBC-Shady Grove works very closely with Student Disability Services on the UMBC Catonsville campus to provide services for registered students with disabilities.
+Students with disabilities who wish to request accommodation services must register with Student Disability Services as soon as possible.
+Applications are available at shadygrove.umbc.edu/assistance/student-disability-services.